grahamhelton/ftrim/README.md

     -o,                     Opens file manager to Videos
-                            folder when complete.(Linux only)
+                            folder when complete.(Linux only) ./ftrim -o
 ```

+1. Select number corrosponding to file you would like to edit
+2. Select start time in the format HH:MM:SS (02:13) if you would like to start your clip at 2 minutes 13 seconds
+3. Select start time in the format HH:MM:SS (04:30) if you would like to end your clip at 4 minutes 30 seconds
+4. Input your file name

 Please note that this currently only works with .mkv files